 Making a compensation claim to the CICA

 If you need help with making a compensation claim to the CICA then our experts are here to assist.
-In this short case study lawyer Rachel Thain looks at a CICA claim she has recently successfully resolved on behalf of a woman who was viciously attacked.
+In this short case study we look at a CICA claim that we have successfully resolved on behalf of a woman who was viciously attacked.

 Our client was left with serious injuries to her abdomen, as well as cuts to her head and face, and had to be admitted to hospital for treatment.
 She therefore approached us for help with making a compensation claim to the CICA.